LudwikJaniuk/sdleffler.github.io/_posts/2017-9-27-AttacaStructureAndMilestones.md

 there is an odd (and generally harmless) inaccuracy in the Ceph/librados docs.
-While `rados_completion_t`s in the C API have both "complete" and "safe" callbacks, indicating when a completion's operation is completely in memory in the RADOS cluster and completely written to disk (respecitvely), this distinction has actually been removed from the underlying code.
+While `rados_completion_t`s in the C API have both "complete" and "safe" callbacks, indicating when a completion's operation is completely in memory in the RADOS cluster and completely written to disk (respectively), this distinction has actually been removed from the underlying code.
 As such, both the "complete" and "safe" callbacks are called when the operation is finished and on-disk on the cluster - the "complete" callback in the latest versions of